coolsnady/hcwallet/rpc/documentation/api.md

   set to query.

-- `int64 target_amount`: If positive, the service may limit output results to those that sum to at least this amount (counted in Atoms).
+- `int64 target_amount`: If positive, the service may limit output results to those that sum to at least this amount (counted in Satoshis).
 If zero, all outputs not excluded by other arguments are returned.
 This may not be negative.